codeigniter4/CodeIgniter4/user_guide_src/source/incoming/filters.rst

 to make changes that will still be present when the controller executes.

 Since before filters are executed prior to your controller being executed, you may at times want to stop the actions in the controller from happening.
-You can do this by passing back anything that is not the request object.
+Also, when you have a series of filters you may also want to stop the execution of the later filters after a certain filter.
+You can easily do this by returning **any non-empty** result.
+If the before filter returns an empty result, the controller actions or the later filters will still be executed.
+An exception to the non-empty result rule is the ``Request`` instance.
+Returning it in the before filter will not stop the execution but only replace the current ``$request`` object.

 This is typically used to perform redirects, like in this example::

     public function before(RequestInterface $request, $arguments = null)